publicityreform/findbyimage/_posts/2017-05-09-create-compute-instance.md

 ) [techniques](https://medium.com/google-cloud/running-jupyter-notebooks-on-gpu-on-google-cloud-d44f57d22dbd)

+# to access the cloud compute instance remotely (from your local computer) you will need to use either ssh or gcloud.

+first: generate a ssh key on your local computer:
+- `ssh-keygen -t rsa -f ~/.ssh/google_compute_engine -C username`

+where google_compute_engine is the name of the key you will be generating (can be anything), and username is the username you use to login to the cloud service.

+second: add this key to an ssh config file on your local computer:
+- `echo "IdentityFile ~/.ssh/google_compute_engine" >> ~/.ssh/config`

+# to move files back and forth from local machine, you can use scp or gcloud:

+for example:
+`gcloud compute copy-files nameofinstance:~/remotefilepath /localfilepath`

-set up ssh tunnel to view jupyter notebooks locally using a browser:
+# set up ssh tunnel to view jupyter notebooks locally using a browser:

 `$ sudo ssh -i .ssh/google_compute_engine -L 8888:localhost:8888 <username>@<external ip of instance>`